flyingcircusio/fc-nixos/doc/src/postgresql.md

 Run {command}`sudo -u postgres fc-postgresql list-versions` to see how the status of the old and new data dir has changed.

-After the migration, postgresql is still stopped, and you have to change your configuration to the new major version, for example by disabling the `postgresql13` role and activating the `postgresql14` role, in one step.
+After the migration, postgresql is still stopped.
+You have to change your configuration to the new major version to start postgresql again, for example by disabling the `postgresql13` role and enabling the `postgresql14` role, in one step.
+Run `sudo fc-manage switch -e` to activate the role change on the VM.
+The postgresql service starts automatically after the switch.

 If you really need to go back to the old version, delete the new data directory as `postgres` user, remove the {file}`fcio_migrated_to*` files in the old data